The Future of Higher Education

 Pinterest Provides Attribution for Pinned Sites

 "Did you recently view an online Pinterest that really caught your attention?
 Well now, you don’t have to hunt through the web to find out more information about the product.
 Pinterest is now giving users access to online information about their product, by adding permanent links on pins from sites like Flickr, YouTube, Behance, and Vimeo.
-And in doing so, they are giving credit to companies that were blindsided by their products being mass-promoted on its site." -- Jessica Passman Daily Deal Media, 7/2/12
+And in doing so, they are giving credit to companies that were blindsided by their products being mass-promoted on its site." -- Jessica Passman, Daily Deal Media, 7/2/12